AusDTO/dta-website/pages/standard/digital-service-standard.md

 title: Digital Service Standard
 permalink: /standard/
 searchexcerpt: The Digital Service Standard ensures government build services that are simpler, clearer and faster for all users.
-display-homepage: true
-homepage-snippet: The Digital Service Standard ensures government build services that are simpler, clearer and faster for all users.
 ---

 The Digital Service Standard ensures digital teams build government services that are simpler, clearer and faster for all users.